slateci/slate-client-server/resources/docs/client_manual.md

 This command summarizes the current version information (exactly the same as [version](#version)), checks for a newer version of `slate`, and optionally installs it if it is found.

-VO Commands
+Group Commands
 -----------

 These commands allow the user to create/list/delete vos on the SLATE platform.
-VO names and IDs are each, and may be used interchangeably.
+Group names and IDs are each, and may be used interchangeably.

-### vo list
+### group list

-Lists the currently available VOs.
+Lists the currently available groups.

 Example:

-	$ slate vo list
+	$ slate group list
 	Name       ID
-	slate-dev  vo_PTsReW02sI8
+	slate-dev  group_PTsReW02sI8
-	another-vo vo_NUKQUeNjMMo
+	another-group group_NUKQUeNjMMo

-### vo info
+### group info

-Displays more detailed information about a single VO.
+Displays more detailed information about a single group.

 Example:

-	$ slate vo info slate-dev
+	$ slate group info slate-dev
 	Name      Field             Email            Phone        ID
-	slate-dev Resource Provider slate@slateci.io 312-555-5555 vo_PTsReW02sI8
+	slate-dev Resource Provider slate@slateci.io 312-555-5555 group_PTsReW02sI8
 	Description: SLATE platform development

-### vo create
+### group create

-Creates a new VO.
+Creates a new group.

-The `--field` option must be used to specify the field of science in which this VO does its work.
+The `--field` option must be used to specify the field of science in which this group does its work.
+This can be 'Resource Provider' for groups which provide computing resources, rather than doing science research.

 Example:

-	$ slate vo create my-vo --field chemistry Successfully created VO my-vo with ID vo_tHllvsT8fEk
+	$ slate group create my-group --field chemistry Successfully created group my-group with ID group_tHllvsT8fEk

-### vo update
+### group update

-Update one or more of the properties of a VO with new values.
-A VO's contact email address, phone number, field of science, and description can be updated using this command.
+Update one or more of the properties of a group with new values.
+A group's contact email address, phone number, field of science, and description can be updated using this command.

 Example:

-	$ slate vo update my-vo --email biochem@somewhere.edu --phone 773-555-5555 --field biochemistry --desc 'A biochemistry research group'
+	$ slate group update my-group --email biochem@somewhere.edu --phone 773-555-5555 --field biochemistry --desc 'A biochemistry research group'
-	Successfully updated VO my-vo
+	Successfully updated group my-vo
-	$ slate vo info my-vo
+	$ slate group info my-vo
 	Name  Field        Email                 Phone        ID
-	my-vo Biochemistry biochem@somewhere.edu 773-555-5555 vo_tHllvsT8fEk
+	my-group Biochemistry biochem@somewhere.edu 773-555-5555 group_tHllvsT8fEk
 	Description: A biochemistry research group

-### vo delete
+### group delete

-Deletes a VO.
+Deletes a group.

 Example:

-	$ slate vo delete my-vo
+	$ slate group delete my-vo
-	Successfully deleted VO my-vo
+	Successfully deleted group my-vo

 Cluster Commands
 ----------------